 Persian Nights: Sands of Wonder has more inventory and general environment puzzles than these regular puzzles and Hidden Object segments though so I never felt the game was reusing old material or padding things out for the sake of it.

 Combat: Persian Style!

 This time around, combat sections are made up of three stages.
-The first stage is the process we’ve seen before – the enemy throws out a number of doubled up symbols and you have to pick one of your sets of symbols which doesn’t contain any which the enemy has used.
-The second stage is a ‘Simon Says’ round which has between four and six orbs which light up and you must copy identically.
+The first stage is the process we’ve seen before – the enemy throws out a number of doubled-up symbols and you have to pick one of your sets of symbols that doesn’t contain any which the enemy has used.
+The second stage is a ‘Simon Says’ round which has between four and six orbs that light up and you must copy identically.
 The final stage is a ‘Lights out’ variation in which you have to tap the orbs and turn them all the same colour, with each tap causing the adjacent orbs to change colours.

 When this segment first popped up I wasn’t really prepared for it as I didn’t realise this would be making an appearance.
 It works really well and there are only a few times you have to do this – but I will say the final game of Simon Says gets a little tricky with six orbs to remember in sequence!

 Persian Nights: Sands of Wonder wouldn’t be an Artifex Mundi title if there wasn’t an easy platinum present!
 This is both a good and a bad thing for fans of their titles out there.
 First of all the good part – You can complete this game in one sitting (about 4-6 hours) if you play the game on Expert and keep an eye out for the hidden collectables (there is one on each screen, so don’t move on until you find them).
 If you use a guide – which I wouldn’t recommend – then you could possibly finish it within about 2-3 hours.
 The bad side of this is that there is no reason to play the game again (as there is no alternative to the puzzle scenes – some games let you play dominoes or mahjong instead and require a second playthrough) and there is no bonus chapter present within the game.